PaaS Support Coverage

 Not available

-6) Managed Services
+7) Managed Services

-Each PaaS environment includes fully managed infrastructure services provisioned and operated by Liferay.
+Each applicable PaaS environment includes fully managed infrastructure services provisioned and operated by Liferay.
 The following sections describe what is included and the scope of each service.

-6.1 Database
+7.1 Database

 Aspect